 The freelance website receives the money from the clients, wait for you to offer the service within the agreed time, and then send the money to you when it is clear that both you and your client are satisfied with the outcome of the project.

 50 Best Freelance Websites for Beginners to Find Jobs Today

 1. Upwork: Here you can find virtually every type of work for freelancers since the freelance website has over a million clients seeking freelancers to work with.
 Here you can find both long and short term projects.
 You can choose to work hourly or per project.

 2. Toptal: Freelancers will have to undergo thorough review before being accepted on this platform.
 The reason is that Toptal works with high-profile companies and organizations, thus, they need the best results for every project.

 You are sure to land jobs with prestigious companies if you happen to get accepted on Toptal.
 You also stand the chance of joining the Toptal community and attending their regular meets ups and events.

 It is said that Toptal accepts only 3% of applicants making the website a highly competitive platform with only the best freelancers in the industry.
 You will have to up your game if you are seeking to become a member of the Toptal community.

 3.Freelancer: This is a great freelance marketplace where freelancers can find work.
-On this freelance website, there are thousands of projects that needs to be done.
+On this freelance website, there are thousands of projects that need to be done.